 - Get a new camera.
 Each year, the image sensors get a little better.
 A camera from 6 years ago with the same MP/cm2, won't be as good as a new one.

 - Always shoot in RAW.
-Most digital cameras have sensor cells for Red Green and Blue.
-A JPG saves at most 256 tones per channel, and in a lossy way.
-A 12 bit RAW saves up to 4096 tones per channel, and lossless.
-Because is saves so much more image information, you can afterwards choose exactly the tones you want.
-Forgot about JPG, use RAW if you care for quality. (jpg with a high quality setting is great for the final result, but certainly not for shooting).
+A JPG saves at most 256 tones per color channel, and in a lossy way.
+A 12 bit RAW saves up to 4096 tones per channel, lossless.
+Because a RAW file contains much more image information, you can afterwards choose exactly the tones you want.
+Forgot about shooting JPG, always use RAW if you care for quality. (jpg with a high quality setting is great for the final result, but certainly not for shooting).
 Only some compact cameras have RAW.

 - Hold your camera still!
 If you cause motion blur, all these mega pixels won't do you any good.